ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/3gTUIDW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After installing Wireshark, open the application and filter for ICMP traffic in the search bar.
-ICMP is used by network devices to send error messages and check connectivity.
+Once you've installed Wireshark, launch the application and use the search bar to filter for ICMP traffic.
+ICMP, or Internet Control Message Protocol, is a key tool that network devices use to communicate error messages and verify connectivity between devices.
 </p>
 <br />